What day does the IRS deposit refunds?

 Income and Credit Verification

 The IRS cross-references reported income, withholding amounts, and credits against third-party data sources such as employers and financial institutions.
-Any inconsistencies can trigger additional review, similar to exception handling in cash application workflows.
+Any inconsistencies can trigger additional review, similar to exception handling in cash application automation processes workflows.

 Fraud Screening and Compliance Checks